Eppo-exp/eppo-docs/docs/quick-starts/feature-flag-quickstart.md

 ![Feature gate 3](/img/feature-flagging/feature-gate-setup-1.png)

-For this example, we will assign all users to the experiment.
+For this example, we will assign all users to the Enabled version of the flag.
 If you want to target specific users, you can add targeting rules to the allocation.
 You can read more about targeting [here](/feature-flagging/targeting).

 ![Feature gate 4](/img/feature-flagging/feature-gate-setup-3.png)